 So here's a guy who thrives on Twitter, telling everybody it's not the real world.

-And it's important because people who tweet all this really think they're making a difference.
+And it's important because people who tweet all of them really think they're making a difference.

-They really think, especially with all the likes and dislikes or whatever you have on Twitter, retweets, I guess, that it really, really, really matters, and it can change somebody, get rid of a president, it can create a protest market.
+They really think, especially with all the likes, dislikes, or whatever you have on Twitter, retweets, I guess, that it really, really, really matters and it can change somebody, get rid of a president, it can create a protest.

-And he's telling everybody, you gotta keep everything in perspective here.
+And he's telling everybody, you got to keep everything in perspective here.

 It's not the real world.